Alan Samuel Butler

-Alan Butler (22 November 1898 —24 May 1987), born as Alan Samuel Butler, was (claimed his obituary in The Times) the first private aeroplane owner-driver.
-From 1923 Butler was chairman of De Havilland Aircraft Company — which he financed — until 1950, a year when De Havilland employed 20,000 people and was building the Comet, the world's first commercial jet airliner.
+Alan Butler (22 November 1898 – 24 May 1987), born as Alan Samuel Butler, was a British aviator and, as claimed in his obituary in The Times, the first private aeroplane owner-driver.
+Since 1923 Butler was chairman of De Havilland Aircraft Company, which he financed, until 1950, a year when De Havilland employed 20,000 people and was building the Comet, the world's first commercial jet airliner.

 He was born in Gloucestershire near Bristol in 1898 to Marion (née Cochran) and Samuel Butler, a prosperous merchant in Bristol and inventor holding a number of patents.
 His father died in July 1906 leaving 7-year old Alan wealthy.
 His Scottish-born mother remarried in 1913 when Alan was at Eton.

 Always an enthusiast for flying, he finished school during the First World War.
 However he was sent straight from school to the military college at Sandhurst and on graduation to the Coldstream Guards arriving in France just after the Armistice.
 He was stationed on Wimbledon Common in 1919 and so he was able to learn to fly at the school run by Colonel G L P Henderson at Hounslow.
 There he trained in Mono Avros.
 When free of his wartime commitments Butler bought his own aircraft and moved to Newfoundland where he made his own air-survey business later Aerofilms Limited owned by Aircraft Operating Company.

 In 1921 Butler asked Geoffrey de Havilland to build him an aircraft to Butler's own specification.
 This new aircraft was the first DH37A and Butler named it Sylvia after his sister.
 Pleased with the aeroplane and impressed by the De Havilland company staff he lent his financial support to the new venture and took the chair of the De Havilland Aircraft Company and held it from 1923 until 1950.